GuillermoVR92/Deep-RL-DDPG_Reacher/README.md

-# DDPG_Reacher_DeepRL
-# Udacity Deep Reinforcement Learning Nanodegree Project 2: Continuous Control
+# Udacity Deep Reinforcement Learning Nanodegree: Continuous Control with Reacher and DDPG

 This repository contains my codes, report and other files for Udacity Deep Reinforcement Learning Nanodegree Project 2: Continuous Control.